antoineco/aco-yum_autoupdate/README.md

 * yum-cron package and service
 * yum cron configuration file(s)
-* yum-cron script itself to implement extra features provided by this module
+* yum-cron script on older distributions

 Including the main class is enough to get started.
 It will enable automatic updates check via a cron.daily task and apply all available updates whenever possible.
 Summary emails are sent to the local root user.